Rambo: Last Blood: Prequel

 During Cannes 2019, Stallone said he would continue portraying Rambo if the fifth film succeeds.
 Grünberg, however, said that Rambo: Last Blood "closes the circle", hoping it would conclude the film series.
 In September 2019, Stallone confirmed that he has plans for a prequel to the series; although he would not reprise the title role, he would like to explore who Rambo was before the Vietnam War:

 I always thought of Rambo when he was 16 or 17—I hope they can do the prequel—he was the best person you could find.
 He was the captain of the team; he was the most popular kid in school; a super athlete.
 He was like Jim Thorpe, and the war is what changed him.
 If you saw him before, he was like the perfect guy.

 In September 2019, Stallone had expressed interest in having Rambo take refuge in an Indian reservation for a potential sixth film.
 In June 2020, Stallone briefly elaborated on the idea, stating, "If I ever did another one, I think he would go back to the Indian reservation that he grew up on because he has Indian family."

 However, in a September 2023 convention appearance, Stallone cast doubt on a sixth film, joking that Rambo would just be fighting arthritis.

 In May 2025, it was announced that Millennium Media was producing a prequel film to First Blood titled John Rambo.
 Jalmari Helander, known for the 2022 film Sisu, has been attached to direct the film, while Stallone is not expected to be involved with the film in any capacity.
 The director shared:

 I have been the biggest fan of Rambo since the age of 11.
 It is so surreal to be in a situation where I can actually make my own Rambo movie.
-The chain of events that got me here makes, in a fantastic way, my whole childhood make sense.
+The chain of events that got me here makes, fantastically, my whole childhood make sense.
 I can’t wait to bring the greatest action hero back to the big screen where he belongs.

 In August 2025, actor Noah Centineo was cast as John Rambo.